paypal/paypal-ios/DEVELOPMENT.md

 ## SwiftLint

-If you would like to run SwiftLint outside of CI for all of the paths included in the `.swiftlint.yml`, run the following:
+To run [SwiftLint](https://github.com/realm/SwiftLint) for all of the paths included in the `.swiftlint.yml`, run the following:

 ```
 bundle install